 Learn 4 different versions of Frosty the Snowman, which are all shown on this page.
-We recommend that you get started with the Scruggs style version, where you’ll learn basic roll pattern and left hand articulations like slides, hammer-ons, and pull-offs.
+We recommend that you get started with the Scruggs style version, where you’ll learn basic roll pattern and left-hand articulations like slides, hammer-ons, and pull-offs.
 Next, move on to the Melodic arrangement to learn how to play the melody for Frosty the Snowman using scales and up the next positions.
-Lastly, you can check out the Backup arrangement, which shows you how to play behind others while they are soloing.

 Tunefox also features useful tools that will help you learn this arrangement of Frosty the Snowman.
 If you select the "Tools" option in the bottom bar you’ll see "Hide Notes", "Memory Train", and "Speed Up" features.
 Hide notes will help you train your ears by hiding some of the notes on the page for you to figure out as opposed to looking at the tab.
 "Memory Train" will help you retain the melody of the song by gradually hiding notes so you can rely on your ears more for memorization.
 Finally, the "Speed Up" tool will automatically increase the playback speed each time a measure or the song loops.